eleamach/DevOps/README.md

 ## <p style="text-align:center; color:hotpink">Questions</p>
 **<p style="color:pink">2-1 What are testcontainers?</p>**
-They simply are ==java libraries== that allow you to run a bunch of docker containers while testing.
+They simply are java libraries that allow you to run a bunch of docker containers while testing.

 <br>